+'''

 Install-Package EntityFramework -Version 6.1.2

+'''
-7. After using one of the methods, confirm removal of assembly references to System.Data.Entity.dll.

-Installing the EF6 NuGet package should automatically remove any references to System.Data.Entity from your project.

-8. Change any Enterprise Framework Designer (EDMX) models to use EF 6.x code generation.
+- 7. Confirm removal of assembly references to System.Data.Entity.dll. - Installing the EF6 NuGet package should automatically remove any references to System.Data.Entity from your project. - 8.
+Change any Enterprise Framework Designer (EDMX) models to use EF 6.x code generation.
 If you have any models created with the EF Designer, you will need to update the code generation templates to generate EF6-compatible code.